evidentlyai/evidently/docs/book/reports/target-drift.md

 ![](../.gitbook/assets/cat\_target\_drift\_behavior\_by\_feature\_example.png)

-## JSON output
+## Metrics output

-If you choose to generate a JSON profile, it will contain the following information:
+You can get the report output as a JSON or a Python dictionary:

 ```yaml
 {